praster01/praster01/README.md

-### This is a repository managed by the Statistics Ground.
+### These are repositories managed by the Statistics Ground.

 https://www.facebook.com/groups/statground